Watch the Pitch Session here.

-This year’s RBC Emerging Artists Mentorship program beginning in August 2020, will be entirely online, run the course of 5 months and will tackle new and innovative practices (fitting with current realities) to prepare artists for the changed music industry.
+The RBC Mentorship Program is an online course over 5 months.
+It tackles new and innovative practices to prepare artists for the changed music industry.
 Three emerging musicians will be offered the opportunity to become showcase and tour ready in a practical learning environment.

 Participants will learn how to: